incubyte/incubyte.github.io/content/blog/global-case-study.md

 what_we_did_icon_4 = "/images/2023/SH-case-study/SH-icons-20.png"
 what_we_did_icon_5 = "/images/2023/SH-case-study/SH-icons-21.png"
 +++

+Making Mental Healthcare Accessible by Expanding the Solution Globally and Providing a Personalized Customer Experience

+Our client is a leading, comprehensive global mental health solution provider that advocates for better mental healthcare benefits for everyone.
+They achieve this by delivering personalized solutions that fit the individual while providing the proper clinical guidance and emotional support.

 ## Client

 The client is a leading comprehensive global mental health solution provider for employers.
 It began its journey in 2016, with a valuation of $2 billion in September 2021, and has been steadily growing since then.